NoriSte/reactjsday-2019-testing-course/book/react-testing-library/redux.md

-# Redux
+# Testing Redux

-To Test component that uses Redux is necessary to wrap the component being tested by the store provider
+To test components that use Redux is necessary to wrap them component being tested with the store provider.

-## create and test a component using redux

-for this examples we expect to have a working app creted using `create-react-app` already in place
+For the next examples we expect to have a working app created using `create-react-app` already in place.

-### setup
+### Setup

 `npm install redux-starter-kit react-redux`

-### files
+### Files

 #### Header.js